gnodi/danf/resource/private/doc/test/client-side.md

 });
 ```

-### Code for both the client and server side
+### Code for both client-side and server-side

-Of course, you might want to use a class on both the client and server side.
+Of course, you might want to use a class on both client-side and server-side.
 You certainly see that we use a service `benchmarker` on these two sides but never defined it.
 Here is how it should be done:

 ```javascript
 // lib/common/benchmarker.js